FDYdarmstadt/foam-dg/Docker-Readme.md

 ```bash
 docker load -i foamdg6.tar
 ```
-resp., pull it from the online source:
+or, alternatively, pull it from the online source:
 ```
 docker pull floriankummer81/foamdg6:28mar24
 ```
-2. Start the Docker container form the image
+2. Start the Docker container from the image
 ```bash
 docker run -it --user 999 floriankummer81/foamdg6 /bin/bash
 ```